-The events in Kashgar are another episode of the terrorist acts that broke out in XUAR over the past month.
-A large-scale incident occurred in the city of Hotan on July 18.
-The police then shot and killed 14 Uighurs, who attacked the local police station, killing two prisoners and two civilians.
-A large surge of unrest occurred in July 2009.
-Then, according to official data, 197 died and more than 1,7 thousand people were injured during the riots in the capital of the SUAR, Urumche.
-In terms of the number of victims, these events were the bloodiest in modern times. stories China, after the events on Tiananmen Square.
+The events in Kashgar are another episode of terrorist attacks that broke out in the XUAR over the past month.
+A large-scale incident occurred in the city of Khotan on 18 July.
+Then the police shot 14 Uigurs who attacked the local police station, killed two prisoners and two civilians.
+A considerable surge of unrest occurred in July 2009 year.
+Then, during the riots in the capital of the XUAR, Urumche, according to official figures, 197 died and more than 1,7 thousand people were injured.
+In terms of the number of victims, these events became the most bloody in the modern history of China, after the events in Tiananmen Square.

 Chinese officials use not only police methods, but also economic ones.
 In May last year, the head of the PRC, Hu Jintao, announced a national project to improve life in Xinjiang.
 By 2015, spending on it will be 10 billion yuan ($ 1,5 billion).
 And by 2012, all the elderly will be provided with pensions, while in the Celestial Empire itself, the pension system operates in large cities and state-owned enterprises.
 They plan to finance the program with revenues from oil and gas production in the region.
 There is an active construction of roads.
 Kashgar became part of the Lanzhou-Xinjiang Railway at the end of 1999, as a result of laying a new route to South Xinjiang.
 From July 2008, construction of the 488-kilometer railway to Khotan began.
 In addition, design and exploration work began on expanding the railway network to neighboring Pakistan through Khunjerab Pass.
 At the same time, Beijing does not refuse further Sinization of the XUAR.
 There is a plan to turn around 100 thousand Uighur nomads into a sedentary people and provide instruction in Chinese in all schools.
 The implementation of large-scale infrastructure projects do not really like the Uighurs themselves.
 However, as recent events show, these programs do not yet have results.
 Beijing has not yet managed to establish control over the situation in this hydrocarbon-rich and strategically important region, through which the main pipelines from Central Asia run.